orbitaldot/UTMC/README.md

 4. Click "Apply Patch" and let the patcher do its thing.

 > [!CAUTION]
-> Before running the game, backup your Undertale save files just in case (look up other guides for this)
+> Backup your Undertale save files before running the game (look up other guides for this)

 <img src="images/lava.png" width="320">